osamasalem/stringozzi/README.md

 A. Yes the internal 'to lower' function is ASCII only for now it is probable to add ICU lib to support such a function in near future ... ( just I don't like to overcomplicate things)

+## Contribution

+if there is any problem or bug .. take a look on the issues first and check if it is already reported and follow up with this ticket .. if not, it will be a pleasure to file a new issue [here](https://github.com/osamasalem/stringozzi/issues)

+Sure you can fork the clone and fork the source code and create a pull request

+## License

+This software is licensed under [MIT](https://opensource.org/licenses/MIT)